gemc/docs/webPage/source/documentation/hitDefinition.rst

 .. [#] Geant4 determines the size of a step, and the energy deposited, based on particle type, momentum,
        material type and density, and physics processes cross sections.
        In GEMC users can limit the maximum step for a given detector.
 .. [#] A detector element is its smallest readout.
-For example, a wire in Drift Chambers, or a strip in a silicon vertex.
+For example, a wire in a drift chamber, or a strip in a silicon tracker.
+.. [#] Note: SAVE_ALL_MOTHERS will force a loop on all the existing tracks.
+Do not use if you have hundreds of tracks in one event as it will
+       slow down the simulation.
+.. [#] FP: the first particle entering the sensitive volume